 As a result, she completely shook up the industry at a time when there really weren’t a whole out woman at the forefront of the genre.

-In a mainstream genre that still seemingly tends to discourage women from displaying those types of emotions and sentiments so openly, it took guts for her to get up on that stage and sing a song about lighting her ex’s shit on fire and threatening to kill him as her official introduction to the genre.
+In the mainstream genre that even still sometimes seemingly tends to discourage women from displaying those types of emotions and sentiments so openly, it took guts for her to get up on that stage and sing a song about lighting her ex’s shit on fire and threatening to kill him as her official introduction to the genre.

 A co-write with Steve Earle, it was the third single and title-track to her debut album and peaked at #15 on the Billboard U.S. Hot Country Songs chart.
 It was also her first Top 20 country hit and led to her very first Grammy nomination for Best Female Country Vocal Performance.